constantine1998/softwareGroupProject/README.md

 # softwareGroupProject
 code for the group project

-here user can register and login and can give order/ give reviews admin can login and can delete/modify a restaurant from which you want to order food from
+here user can register and login and can give order/ give reviews and admin can login and can delete/modify a restaurant from which you want to order food from